 Trunk or other miscellaneous sites (in about 20% of cases)

 Rhabdomyosarcoma can spread (metastasize) to other parts of the body.
 But it is usually diagnosed before the cancer has spread.
 About 15 to 25% of children are diagnosed after the cancer has spread.
 In these children, the cancer is most commonly located in the lungs.
 Bones, bone marrow, and the lymph nodes are other locations to which the cancer may spread.

 Symptoms of Rhabdomyosarcoma

-In most children, the first evidence of the cancer is a firm lump or problems related to an organ affected by the cancer, such as the following:
+In most children, the first symptom of the cancer is a firm lump or problems related to an organ affected by the cancer, such as the following:

 Eyes: Tearing, eye pain, or a bulging eye

 Nose and throat: Nasal congestion, a change in the voice, or a nasal discharge that contains mucus and pus

 Genital or urinary tract: Abdominal pain, a lump in the abdomen that can be felt, difficulty urinating, and blood in the urine

 Vagina: Discharge that contains mucus and blood or a polyp-like mass that sticks out of the vagina